-If you enjoy Bailiwick Gold either in print or as a Kindle edition you might also want to read James Cassaday's other two books.
+If you enjoy Bailiwick Gold either or as a in print you might also want to read James Cassaday's other two books.
 Check out the links below for more information on these exciting Ebooks.
+Kindle edition

 Rough Sea Justice.
 This book tells the story of a man who accidentally kills two assailants who are attempting to rob him.
 Fearful that he will go to prison for using excessive force, James Cook (our hero), fakes his own death and goes on the run in his small yacht 'Zephyr'.
 The plot follows his adventures as he avoids both the law and those who seek revenge against him.

 St Elmo's Fire.
 This novel tells the story of ex-Seaman Jack Druce, who has joined the fire brigade back in the 1950s.
 Before too long Jack comes to bitterly regret the day he failed to look away when he first glimpsed the St Elmo's Fire phenomenon during his seafaring days.
 His bad luck quickly gets worse as he makes the mistake of agreeing to join a group of rogue ex-firemen who are plotting to steal a priceless work of art.